-How can violent criminals be dealt with in the absence of a centralized government?
+How can violent criminals be dealt with in the absence of a centralised government?

 This is a challenging question, which can be answered in three parts.
 The first is to examine how such criminals are dealt with at present; the second is to divide violent crimes into crimes of motive and crimes of passion, and the third is to show how a stateless society would deal with both categories of crime far better than any existing system.